• Skip to primary navigation

 Add wood chips to your grill.

-Remove the grilled pork porterhouse steaks from the grill, top them with the butter, then tent them with foil and let them rest for 5 minutes.
+Remove the grilled pork porterhouse steaks from the grill, top them with the butter, then tent them with aluminum foil and let them rest for 5 minutes.

 How to Make the Herbed Compound Butter

-You don’t need any BBQ sauce for this dish; instead, this herbed butter melts down over the chops adding maximum flavor!
+You don’t need any BBQ sauce for this dish; instead, this herbed butter melts down over the chops, adding maximum flavor!

 Mix the softened butter with the finely chopped shallot, fresh parsley, salt, black pepper, and GirlCarnivore Oomami Seasoning.